gagebenne/pydexcom/README.md

 # pydexcom

 A simple Python API to interact with Dexcom Share service.
-Used to get **real time** Dexcom GCM sensor data.
+Used to get **real time** Dexcom CGM sensor data.

 ### Setup